 There are tons of accommodation selections in Kundasang, and the nearby town of Ranau.
 After all, climbing Mount Kinabalu is quite a popular activity (I plan to do it one day, but probably not anytime soon).
 From budget hotels and homestays, to private chalets and huge resorts — some offer views of the valley down below, and some, the gorgeous Mount Kinabalu range.

 I wanted to be within the mountains (or at least feel that way), so I chose a place further up the hills.
-I found the T Paradise Chalet — a standalone house perched on the side of the mountainside; between the towns of Kundasang and Mesilau.
+I found the T Paradise Chalet (Book with AGODA) — a standalone house perched on the side of the mountainside; between the towns of Kundasang and Mesilau.
 I also wanted an unobstructed view of Mount Kinabalu, and what a view the chalet had.
 I loved watching the mist and clouds cover the magnificent mountain in the evening, and the golden sun lighting up its jaggedy, rocky texture in the morning.
 It made up for the complete remoteness of the chalet — which can be a little scary at night, to be honest.

 Places to See